2.5 - Identification of transition risks and opportunities

 As part of the Stakeholder engagement, a time for debate and exchange on these risks and their relevance within the organisation can be organised.

-The flow mapping incorporates risks relevant to the organisation
+Flow mapping incorporates risks relevant to the organisation

-The organisation can rely annex on:
+The organisation may rely annex on:

 • a list of potential physical and transition risks

-• an economic vulnerability simulator.
+• on an economic vulnerability simulator.

 A comprehensive risk analysis is carried out and is an integral part of the organisation's decision-making processes